jlucaspains/sharp-recipe-parser/readme.md

-A simple recipe ingredient and instruction parser.
+A simple recipe ingredient and instruction parser that avoids regexes as much as possible.

 ## Getting started
 Install package from [npmjs.com](https://www.npmjs.com/package/@jlucaspains/sharp-recipe-parser):